-For this review, we opted for a queen size mattress in the luxury firm version (rated 6.5 out of 10 on the firmness scale).
+For this review, we opted for a queen size mattress in the luxury firm version, and slept on the WinkBed for three weeks to give it a proper test.
 In addition to our lead reviewer, we also invited members of our testing panel to try it out to gain a wider picture of how the WinkBed performs.
 Overall, we were extremely impressed; this mattress has a spot high up in our best mattress guide.
 No wonder it's used in luxury hotels across America, including The Time Hotel in New York City.
 (Learn more about what mattresses hotels use around the world.)

 Depth: 13.5 inches

 This well-made mattress in a box offers cushioned comfort and reliable support for the entire body, with lumbar zone technology promoting good spinal alignment during sleep.
 We didn’t wake up feeling stiff or uncomfortable at any point during our time testing The WinkBed.
 In fact, we'd consider this one of the best mattresses for back pain.

 The ability to pick your firmness preference isn't unheard of, although brands generally offer three options rather than WinkBed's four, and don't cater to plus-sized bodies.
 This mattress can be tailored to suit a wide range of tastes and body types.
 (The range of firmness options is one of the reasons why we'd consider this a competitor to our #1 rated mattress – read about that one in our Saatva Classic mattress review.)

 We were very impressed with how well this mattress isolates movements on the sleep surface (important if you're a light sleeper and/or share a bed) and how sturdy the edges are (important for anyone who likes to spread out in bed and use every inch for sleeping).
 Although the WinkBed doesn't feature the same tech as many of the best cooling mattresses, it still offers decent temperature regulation, and will be suitable for all but the hottest sleepers.